We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Keep in mind that whitening toothpastes contain ingredients that might increase tooth sensitivity or gum irritation.
 Using a soft bristle brush may help lessen these effects for some people.

-You’ll also have to have patience.
+It’s also important to be patient.
 Whitening toothpastes can be very effective, but they don’t work quickly.

 Your teeth can have both intrinsic and extrinsic stains.